gaul/desktop-everywhere/README.md

 A WebExtension which redirects mobile links to desktop equivalents.
 For example, https://mobile.nytimes.com/ will redirect to https://nytimes.com/ .
+Firefox Android users should also tick the "Request desktop site" from the hamburger menu.

 Desktop Everywhere uses a whitelist; please open GitHub issues or pull requests for additional redirects.